If integrative medicine were a reality, the doctor patient relationship would be one of honesty and trust at all times post procedure.

 Even if I were there, the issues are often moral ones and very difficult to decipher.
 I struggle with these questions constantly.

 Another dramatic omission of information that separates us from real integrative medicine where the doctor patient relationship is paramount is often found with pre-surgical patients.

 Most physicians don’t really want to tell you what your body actually goes through in a surgical procedure.
 You sign the surgical permission document that lists common complications of surgery, but you are not told what to really expect.
 You blindly put your faith in your surgeon and everyone prays for the best!

-All that health care professionals want to emphasize post procedure is the positive.
-They tell you that in 8-12 weeks, depending on the length and complications of surgery, that you will back to normal.
+All that healthcare professionals want to emphasize post procedure is the positive.
+They tell you that in 8-12 weeks, depending on the length and complications of surgery, that you will be back to normal.

 Most of you go along with this because you wish to believe that you are stronger than an ox, and in 2 weeks time you will be back to normal.
 And besides, you have become a pro at ignoring that your body has any impact on your life anyway.
 You are accustomed to pushing through the body’s aches, pains and symptoms.
 You prefer to deny that you have a body that needs attention at all!

 And then, when the surgery is over is when you tend to feel your mortality more than ever!
 The longer you are in surgery and the more complicated it is, the greater the potential long-term risks are, such as obtaining a surgical site infection, suffering from stressed tissues from lying in one position for a long period of time, the actual physical stress of the surgery and cutting itself and the after-effects of anesthesia.

 If integrative medicine principles were part of your pre-op teaching, you would understand that surgical procedures and other invasive procedures are an emotional and spiritual journey as well as a physical one.